meldavy/tos-addons/farmtracker/README.md

 * v1.0.1 -- Fix `autoopen` bug, reduce font size on stacks greater than 9999
 * v1.0.2 -- Attempt to fix persistent `autoopen` bug
 * v1.0.3 -- Separate silver acquisition view, and make slot count resize based on item acquisition count
+* v1.0.4 -- Enable chat link with RMB.
+Change how icons are drawn, so that even items no longer in inventory is still displayed and tracked.